brianshourd/haskell-Calypso/README.md

 This is actually the definition of `upStandard` - it's just built from three little `Updater`s.
 For more info, consult the documentation.

-## More swarm control

-Suppose that you want to have a bit more control of your swarm.
-You'd like to choose a non-default update method, or a number of particles other than 50 (the default number).

-You'll want to call either `randomSwarm` or `createSwarm`.

-    randomSwarm :: (PsoVect a, Random a, Grade b)
-        => StdGen   -- ^ A random seed
-        -> Int      -- ^ Number of particles
-        -> (a,a)    -- ^ Bounds to create particles in
-        -> (a -> b)             -- ^ Function to optimize
-        -> Updater a b          -- ^ Updater
-        -> (Swarm a b, StdGen)  -- ^ (Swarm returned, new seed) createSwarm :: (PsoVect a, Grade b)
-        => [a]          -- ^ Positions of of particles
-        -> (a -> b)     -- ^ Function to optimize
-        -> Updater a b  -- ^ Updater to use
-        -> Swarm a b

-Read more about `Updater`s in the next section.
-The only difference is whether you have to supply the positions yourself or whether they will be randomly generated.
-In general, you want this, so you'll probably be using `randomSwarm`.

 ## Things to do

-### Like Now

 * Improve documentation
 * Write example programs
 * Submit to Hackage

-### Future releases

-* Allow for bounded searching
-* Automate discovering solutions:
-    * Target Distance
-    * Clustering